Azure/AKS-Edge/samples/akri-onvif/README.md

 ### Step 3: Allow Linux VM to Discover ONVIF Devices

-Make sure you are using `AksLitePrompt.cmd` located in the `tools` folder.
+Make sure you are using `AksEdgePrompt.cmd` located in the `tools` folder.
 Here, type in `mars` and enter to enter the bash shell of your node.
 Once in the bash shell, run:

 ```bash